theripper1116/namaste-react/README.md

 Q20: - What is React Fibre?
 A20: - React Fibre is a new way of doing comparison between virtual DOM and Actual DOM introduced in React 16.

+Q21: - What is Monolith Architecture?
+A21: - In Monolith Architecture, we used to have only one service and in that service, we will do everything like,
+       - makking API calls
+       - making DB connect
+       - write UI code
+       - write backend code
+       - etc.,

+Q22: - What is Micro Service Architecture?
+A22: - Unlike monolith architecture, we have different small programs/ services in which we do each task seperately like,
+       - makking API calls
+       - making DB connect
+       - write UI code
+       - write backend code
+       - etc.,

+Q23: -